greglook/whidbey/README.md

 ```

 This is controlled by the `:extend-notation` option.
 Other type extensions can
-be added by providing a `:print-handlers` dispatch function.
+be added by providing a `:tag-types` map.
+This should map type symbols to a map
+with a tag symbol key pointing to a formatting function.
+When the type is
+encountered, it will be rendered as a tagged literal with a form from calling
+the formatter on the value.

 ### Troubleshooting